Skip to main content

 Determine scope of the search and parties to be involved in the selection process.
 Consult with your recruiter when constructing a search plan and utilizing recruiting resources.
 The decision to conduct a local, regional or national search should take into consideration:

-For each position vacancy, the hiring department, diversity and affirmative action representative and local HR representative must work closely to ensure that an appropriate search is conducted.
+For each vacant position, the hiring department must collaborate closely with the local HR representative to ensure that the search process complies with all applicable policies and legal requirements.
 Be sure to consult with your recruiter to utilize recruiting resources.
 Management of the recruitment process will directly affect:

 Steps to Take

-Provide opportunities for the recruits to meet with members of the organization, including individuals who have common aspects with the recruits.
+• Provide opportunities for the recruits to meet with members of the organization, including individuals who have common interests and experiences.

 Executive Search Firms

 Recruiting for top talent in a competitive job market is a daunting task for employers.
 There are times when it may be necessary to engage the expertise of an executive search firm to help identify highly-skilled and critical talent that isn’t readily available through traditional recruitment channels.
 This guide provides important information regarding the requirements and the steps you need to take to get started.
-Additionally, you will find a list of firms (updated at least once per quarter) that have been used at Cornell in the last 24 months and their areas of focus, FAQ’s, and questions to help you evaluate potential firms.
+Additionally, FAQ’s, and questions to help you evaluate potential firms are provided.

 Please note that Cornell University does not maintain a preferred vendor list for executive search firms and we strongly encourage you to conduct an independent evaluation prior to engaging with a search firm.